ministryofjustice/nvvs-devops-monitor/README.md

 ## What is it?

-Monitoring solution developed by the CNS team (Core Network Service team) to monitor the applications that this team currently manages.
+Monitoring solution developed by the NVVS DevOps team (Network Voice Video Service DevOps team) to monitor the applications that this team currently manages.

 ### What applications are being monitored by this solution?